Adam Highfield: Club career

 In 2015, Highfield played his 100th match in the New Zealand Football Championship.

+In 2022, Highfield was on the bench for Christchurch United's final day league winning win against Mosgiel, winning 10–0.
+In 2023, Highfield moved to Nelson to play for Nelson Suburbs, with his only appearance being in the 6–0 away in against FC Twenty 11.

+In 2024, Highfield played for Coastal Spirit in their Hurley Shield defense against University of Canterbury winning 5–1, after regular goalkeeper Ellis Hare-Reid was away overseas.

 International career

 Highfield represented New Zealand at under 20 level.

 In the lead-up to New Zealand's opening Olympic qualifier in 2004, Highfield fractured his wrist, ruling him out of the All Whites' qualifying campaign.

 In 2002, Highfield was called up for a New Zealand tour of Poland and Estonia, though he did not make an onfield appearance.